Dynamic Movement Intervention

 DMI is based on concepts from research on brain science which provokes the brain to make new strong connections, leading to rapid and explosive gross motor progress.
 It also utilizes dynamic stretching techniques with functional tasks so stretches are longer lasting and maintained to avoid muscle lengthening surgeries.
 Finally, DMI develops skeletal and joint maturity and alignment to promote aligned weight bearing for long term orthopedic health.

 Any child experiencing a gross motor delay can benefit from DMI.
 This can include a variety of conditions, such as: Down Syndrome, Cerebral palsy, global developmental delay, hypotonia, chromosomal abnormalities/genetic disorders, spinal cord lesions or acquired brain injury may benefit.
-Children who are at risk for gross motor delay can also benefit, such as those born prematurely, due to the strong neuroplastic changes that this treatment stimulates within the developing brain.
-Children with orthopedic conditions, such as, torticollis, toe walkers, genu valgum (knocked knees), in-toeing, etc.
+Children who are at risk for gross motor delay can also benefit.
+For example, children born prematurely can benefit due to the strong neuroplastic changes that this treatment stimulates within the developing brain.
+Children with orthopedic conditions, such as, torticollis, toe walkers, genu valgum (knocked knees), in-toeing, can also benefit.

 Your initial session will consist of a review of your child’s medical history, gross motor milestones, current therapy regiment, and the equipment you may have in your home.
 We will also discuss the goals you would like to accomplish during your time in therapy with us.
 Next our therapists will complete an assessment of your child.
 This assessment will involve working through various movements that you will see carried out throughout their treatments as well so we can pinpoint what is causing your child difficulty with the goals set.